optimagic-dev/optimagic/docs/source/explanation/tests_for_supported_optimizers.md

 - rotated_hyper_ellipsoid_criterion_and_gradient

 These criterion functions are specified in the `examples` directory.
-For an overview of all constraints supported in estimagic, please see [this how-to guide].
+For an overview of all constraints supported in optimagic, please see [this how-to guide].

 We write several test functions, each corresponding to the case of one constraint.
 Given the constraint, the test function considers all possible combinations of the algorithm,